granumignis/PaperDelivery2000/README.md

 ## What is it?

-It's an browser-based game that involves Paper Delivery Currently not compatible with Mobile Devices
+It's an browser-based game that involves Paper Delivery.

+Currently not compatible with Mobile Devices

 Created in the Godot Engine utilizing it's 'GDScript' language.
 Heavily based on learnings from HeartBeast's 1-Bit Godot Course:  [https://courses.heartgamedev.com/p/1-bit-godot-course-by-heartbeast](https://courses.heartgamedev.com/p/1-bit-godot-course-by-heartbeast)